Pilot Grant Awards

 - Significance/Innovation and Cancer Relevance: This section should emphasize the novel, creative and/or innovative aspects, and importantly the cancer relevance.

 - Approach: In addition to describing the scientific plan, the integration of collaborative science is important and the relevant expertise of the team.
 Describe the collaborative nature of the project and provide strong evidence for the scientific integration of the contributions from the various participants.

-- Environment: Describe the shared resource(s) that will be used to add value to the science proposed in the application, if applicable
+- Environment: Describe the shared resource(s) or other Purdue cores that will be used to add value to the science proposed in the application, if applicable.

 - For the electronic submission, the items to upload should include: